eigenlucy/eigenlucy.github.io/_projects/gammaspectroscopy.md

 </div>

-Each gamma emitting isotope emits particles at specific charecteristic energy level, so isotopes can be identified by matching spectrum readings to a reference spectrum.
+Each gamma emitting isotope emits particles of charecteristic energy levels, so isotopes can be identified by matching spectrum readings to reference spectrum.
 As a dosimeter, the detector adds the energy of each detection and measures detection rate (counts per second, CPS) to monitor total exposure.

 There are a variety of scintillator crystal chemistries available specialized for different applications (energy ranges, spectral efficicies, and energy resolutions).